cgat-developers/ruffus/doc/tutorials/new_tutorial/transform_in_parallel.rst

             pipeline_run(multiprocess = 5)

-    The up to date jobs are cleverly ignored:
+    The up to date jobs are cleverly ignored and only the out of date files are reprocessed.

         .. code-block:: pycon
            :emphasize-lines: 3,4,7,8,11,12